john-hawkins/projit/docs/paper/joss.md

 design of the Git CLI [@git].
 Firstly, any command will recursively search from the current directory to discover the current project.
 This means users can run commands from anywhere inside the project without tracking the location of the root directory.
-Secondly, we develop a sub-command structure that provides something close to a natural language interface.
-For example, the primary commands `list` or `rm` can be applied to any of the `projit` entities, as shown in the code listing below:
+Secondly, we develop a sub-command structure that allows the `'projit` CLI to be a versatile tool with something close to a natural language interface.
+For example, the primary command `list` can be applied to any of the `projit` entities, as shown in the code listing below:

 ```
 projit list datasets
 projit list experiments
+projit list results
 ```

+The same principle applies to the remove and add commands, which naturally require additional paramaters to specifiy what is being added or removed.
+The design goal of the CLI is to make project intuitive without imposing arbitrary constraints.

 # Research Applications